Itinerary Food Tour Bookings Taste Checklist

 Candy aisle essential

 The most important packaged sweet to get.
 If you buy one famous Chilean candy-bar-type thing, make it this.
+Pick one up from a kiosk on the walk to Confitería Torres Thursday and give it to her — takes thirty seconds and lands well.

 Tritón